epfl-ada/ada-2023-project-nada2023/README.md

 ### Step 2: International Success over time

-We performed ANOVA testing to determine if there are differences in revenue mean for the movies released in different months.
-We then conducted 12 t-tests, with one month as one group and the rest as the other group.
-We repeated this analysis for the 10 most common genres.

 ### Step 3: Genre
-We used $ethnicity\ score = \frac{number\ of\ ethnicities}{number\ of\ actors}$ and $female\ score = \frac{number\ of\ females}{number\ of\ actors}$ to measure the effect of diversity on revenue made.
-We used a threshold with $ethnicity\ score = 0.5$ and $female\ score = 0.5$ to create splits of the dataframe and then performed t-tests on the pairwise groups.
-For more insight we extended our analysis by a range of thresholds and calculated the confidence intervals.
-Additionally, we performed paired matching to control the effects of confounding variables and estimate causation effects.

 ### Step 4: Production Countries
-We used One-Hot Encoding of the actors by creating a dummy variable for each actor.
-We created a new variable for each actor, so we had to experiment with different thresholds to avoid excessively large DataFrames.
-The threshold corresponds to how many movies the actor has played.
-The DataFrame was then used in a linear regression model using the actors as categorical predictors.
-For more insights in potential patterns we used a network analysis, in which we modeled the actors as nodes and edges as indicators for movies two actors starred in together.
-We used the Louvain method to extract communities of actors and then analysed if movies, which have a majority of actors from one community or contain more than half of one community, have a higher revenue by using regression.

 ### Step 5: Ethnicity
-We used runtime and box office revenue to split the DataFrames into pairwise groups on which we performed t-tests.

 ### Step 6: Gender
-We calculate the proportion of words with `positive` / `negative` / `violent` connotations out of all words in the movie summary.
-We used t-tests and linear regression to measure the effect of certain terms used to describe the movie.

 ### Step 7: Spoken Languages